michaelpb/pta/content/en/post/who-is-hiding-2b-in-bay-area-transit-rescue-funds.md

 ---
 <!--StartFragment-->

-*By Annie Lloyd and Joty Dhaliwal*
+*By Joty Dhaliwal and Annie Lloyd*

 As vaccinations increase and California reopens, local governments and boards will be responsible for their jurisdiction’s recovery from the COVID-19 pandemic.
 The $1.9 trillion COVID relief spending package President Biden signed into law on March 11 provides a crucial lifeline for this recovery, but there is a hitch: State and local implementation is required to “turn on the money hose” to deliver jobs and vital services to struggling working-class communities of color.